 - Gentle Geometry -

-This apartment, located in the heart of Paris near the Eiffel Tower, underwent a full renovation.
-Every element — the layout, flooring, heating system, and windows — was redesigned.
-The interior architecture was reimagined to create three bedrooms and three bathrooms, wrapped in a luxurious and comfortable atmosphere.
+This apartment, located in the heart of Paris, has been completely renovated.
+The layout of the rooms has been redesigned, and the floors, heating system, and windows have been replaced.
+The entire interior architecture of the property has been redesigned to create three bedrooms and three bathrooms in a luxurious and comfortable setting.

 Function, aesthetics… and one more thing: technique.
 We can’t ignore it.
 Interior architecture demands a deep understanding of construction methods, history, and materials.
 Without that, nothing can be built.